 This movie gets a lot of its appeal from closely resembling a slick and stylish, fast-paced, thrilling crime caper movie, and in fact, it is one.
 That resemblance begins to blur just like the line between what’s real and what’s a dream does when the story becomes a surreal puzzle without a clue regarding which is which.

-Inception is a visually remarkably fantastic film and repeatedly challenges the viewer to discern which way is up and filled with memorable scenes involving a succession of realities that are surprisingly malleable.
-Inception relies a lot on CGI effects, unique sets designed for the film, and some fantastic filmography to achieve its thrills while also propelling the plot.
+Inception is a visually remarkable film and repeatedly challenges the viewer to discern which way is up and filled with memorable scenes involving a succession of surprisingly malleable realities.
+Inception relies a lot on CGI effects, unique sets designed for the film, and fantastic filmography to achieve its thrills while also propelling the plot.
 Some of the events that occur in this movie bear a strong resemblance to a classic Warner Bros cartoon where reality does not necessarily conform to the laws of physics.

 Cobb tries to plant a new idea in a man’s brain; stealing thoughts is simple, but adding one is a risky operation involving a dream within a dream within a dream.
 Even as you tick off the film’s overload of references—a Matrix here, James Bond or a classic heist film there—the fantastic effects and Cobb’s quest carry you along to the movie’s conclusion while leaving you questioning the film’s happy ending for Cobb.
 Is it real or not?
 Inception is a smart, stylish film that challenges the viewer to pay attention and think about its succession of events or watch it again and again until the top stops spinning.